TomKrauss/pks-edit/doc/manual/printing.md

 # Printing

-PKS-Edit can be used to print files.
+PKS Edit can be used to print files.
 Currently printing is always performed in Ascii mode.
 For files supporting other rendering modes (hex editor mode or wysiwyg mode rendering in markdown files), the special rendering modes will currently **not be used** during printing.